General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case: Abstract

 \section{Abstract}

 In this paper we study the general affine differential geometry of surfaces in affine space $A^3$.
-For a regular elliptical surface we define a moving frame of minimal order and get the complete system of differential invariants.
-As an application we classify regular elliptical surfaces of constant curvatures up to affine congruence.
+For a regular elliptical surface we design an algorithm to compute the moving frame of minimal order and get the complete system of differential invariants.
+As an application we classify regular elliptical surfaces of constant curvature up to affine congruence.
+The work in this paper shows that the essential ground of a Kleinian differential geometry is not analysis but algebra and hence formal symbolic computation play an important role here.

 {\bf Keywords: }General affine differential geometry, Regular elliptical surfaces, Moving frame, Invariant differential operator, Curvature.

 {\bf MSC(2010): }53B52